Children shine brightest when they play and learn – together.

 A core principle of our two curricula, YMCA Playing to Learn and YMCA A Place to Connect, is learning in small groups.
 Children in our programs are placed into small groups and will remain within the same group, and with the same staff member, throughout the day.
 In addition, our curricula has been updated to place an emphasis on increasing programming time outdoors.
 To learn more about the YMCA’s revised health and safety measures please see our YMCA Child Care Revised Parent Handbook for COVID-19 or watch this short video.

-All shared rooms and equipment will be thoroughly cleaned between and after use.
+All shared rooms and equipment are thoroughly cleaned between and after use.
 Cleaning will take place during the transition between the core school day and Before & After School program.
-Toys and small equipment will not be shared between the core school day students and Before & After School program.
+Toys and small equipment are not shared between the core school day students and Before & After School program.

 Yes.
 To help reduce the spread of COVID-19, children in the Before & After School program are with the same children and staff, and in the same classroom, every day.
 As the Before & After School program brings together students from different grades, program cohorts will include children from different core day cohorts within the same school.